Kitsap County Council for Human Rights

 SUBMIT INFORMATION HERE

-The Linda Gabriel Human Rights Awards recognize people in our communities who have made significant contributions and are committed to advancing and promoting human rights for all.
+The Linda Gabriel Human Rights Awards recognize people in our communities who have made significant contributions and are committed to advancing and promoting human rights.
+Nominations are made by the community in the categories of Youth, Adult, Organization and Lifetime Achievement.
 The awards are named in honor of Linda Gabriel, a founder of the Kitsap County Council for Human Rights, who passed away in 2014.
+View of list of award recipients here.

 Past Statements & Open Letters